Charles Ethelbert Foweraker: Personal life

-In 1919, Foweraker married his former student (Margaret) Jane (1893-1989), known as "Jean", daughter of R. B. B. Willis, JP, of Southbridge, Canterbury, and great-granddaughter of the colonial judge John Walpole Willis.
+In 1919, Foweraker married his former student (Margaret) Jane (1893–1989), known as "Jean", daughter of R. B. B. Willis, JP, of Southbridge, Canterbury, and great-granddaughter of the colonial judge John Walpole Willis.
 They had a son and a daughter.
 The Fowerakers lived in the Cashmere Hills above Christchurch; Jean Foweraker, an alpine plant enthusiast and founder member of the Canterbury Alpine Garden Society, lived in the family home until the 1980s.
 The Alpine House at Christchurch Botanic Gardens, opened in 1963, was in 1980 renamed Foweraker House, in recognition of her many donations of alpine plants.

-Foweraker was known for his "kindly and gentlemanly nature", "the interest and enthusiasm he engendered in his students", and devotion to "the needs of the student uppermost... [he] went to great trouble to see that the graduates were put in positions, even in the hard times of the 1929-1935 depression."
+Foweraker was known for his "kindly and gentlemanly nature", "the interest and enthusiasm he engendered in his students", and devotion to "the needs of the student uppermost... [he] went to great trouble to see that the graduates were put in positions, even in the hard times of the 1929–1935 depression."

 Tributes

 In 1916, Cockayne named a hybrid of Ewartia sinclairii and Helichrysum bellidioides after Foweraker, Helichrysum fowerakeri, "in the days before the importance of wild hybrids were recognised."

 After Foweraker's death, the ridge between the Sugarloaf Bush Valley and Chilton Valley at Cass was named the "Foweraker Spur" in his honour: "often this is the route by which young botanists reach the summit of Mt Sugarloaf in their search for interesting plants."
+Mount Foweraker is named in his honour.
 In 1974, the University of Canterbury formally opened the Charles Foweraker Field Station at Harihari in recognition of his work.
-In 2003, a newly-discovered species of Coprosma from the South Island was named Coprosma fowerakeri in his honour.
+In 2003, a newly discovered species of Coprosma from the South Island was named Coprosma fowerakeri in his honour.
 Previously included within Coprosma pseudocuneata, it is "distinguished by its low spreading habit; stout, recurved lateral branches that often root in contact with soil; fleshy-coriaceous, almost succulent, dark green to bronze-green leaves; conspicuously denticulate, shortly sheathing interpetiolar stipules; bright orange fruit ... and preference for alpine habitats."